SiliconJungles/health-monitor-rails/README.md

 * `url`: the url used to connect to your Redis instance - note, this is an optional configuration and will use the default connection if not specified
 * `connection`: Use custom redis connection (e.g., `Redis.current`).
 * `max_used_memory`: Set maximum expected memory usage of Redis in megabytes.
 Prevent memory leaks and keys overstore.

+#### Email

+- Default transaction email service for now is `MailGun`.

+* `api_key`: the mail service api_key - this is a required value and will return unhealthy if not specified
+* `domain`: the mail service domain value - this is a required value and will return unhealthy if not specified.

 ### Adding a Custom Provider
 It's also possible to add custom health check providers suited for your needs (of course, it's highly appreciated and encouraged if you'd contribute useful providers to the project).